BoundaryML/baml-examples/README.md

 Some common steps that help fix things:

+The python projects use [uv](https://docs.astral.sh/uv/getting-started/installation/) python environment manager.
+We highly highly recommend it as it manages python installations, and it just works.

+1. Ensure versions match in the generator config in the baml file, the vscode extension, and the baml package dependency.
-1. Make sure you also add `baml-py` pip package to the project dependencies if you are not using poetry (see pyproject.toml for dependency list).
+2. Make sure you also add `baml-py` pip package to the project dependencies if you are not using poetry (see pyproject.toml for dependency list).
-1. Make sure you're in a poetry shell when you run the python main.py files.
-1. Enable Python > Analysis: Type Checking Mode - Basic or greater.
+3. Enable Python > Analysis: Type Checking Mode - Basic or greater.
-1. Make sure environment variables are set in the playground (see gear settings icon)
+4. Make sure environment variables are set in the playground (see gear settings icon)
-1. Restart VScode if the playground isn't working
+5. Restart VScode if the playground isn't working
-1. Restart VSCode if you're not getting error highlights for baml-generated code, or ensure the right Python interpreter is set (Command + Shift + P -> Select interpreter)
+6. Restart VSCode if you're not getting error highlights for baml-generated code, or ensure the right Python interpreter is set (Command + Shift + P -> Select interpreter)